 Figure 31.
 Macroinvertebrate Index of Biological Integrity (MIBI) score by region.

-Number of samples collected from 2009-2020 is shown in parenthesis (see Appendix for more details).
+Number of samples collected from 2009-2021 is shown in parenthesis (see Appendix for more details).
 The impairment threshold is indicated by a dashed blue line.
 Sites with scores above the threshold value (green area), are likely not to be considered 'impaired'.
 Sites with scores below the threshold value (red area), are likely to be considered 'impaired'.
-Sites monitored in 2020 have a grey circle indicating the MIBI score.
+2021 sites have a grey circle indicating the MIBI score.